 Madame Hoo spends a lot of the book without a voice.
 She emigrated from China as Mr. Hoo's second wife—although we never really figure out why she married him—and doesn't speak very good English.
 It's no surprise she feels alone and alienated in Sunset Towers.

-But when we see her at the end of the book as the confident English-speaking Sunny, who's running a successful business by herself and has made it back to China on her own steam, we're pleased for her; she overcame the odds and finally became articulate in a new land.
+But when we see her at the end of the book as the confident English-speaking Sunny, who's running a successful business by herself and takes a trip back to China on her own steam, we're pleased for her—she overcame the odds and finally became comfortable in a strange land.